Origamijr/MusicFun/README.md

 ## Next Steps

 * Add the ability to annotate the midi file.
 Expose this annotation to allow for the primitive display of midi analysis
+* Figure out how to integrate pyo with it's real-time DSP
 * Add an interface for audio (either input from mic/audio file).
 Possible displays include:
     * One dimensional meters indicating Amplitude, Estimated Pitch, etc
     * Two dimensional realtime DFT/MFCC/etc